-I work with many neurodivergent pupils.
+I work with many neurodivergent pupils in schools.
 Having a good sense of self and celebrating neurodiversity is so important for pupil wellbeing.
 Here I will offer support and signposting for all neurodivergent children, young people and their families.

 Click on the circles below for more information...